Dean of the Faculty

 One South Third Street, Sixth Floor

 Mark Eyerly joined Lafayette in 2016 and is responsible for enhancing the College’s visibility and strengthening its brand recognition.
 He and his team in the Communications Division oversee editorial and design services, digital communications, and athletic communications.
 Prior to joining Lafayette, Mark served as the chief communications officer for Temple University, the law school at the University of Pennsylvania, the business college at Drexel University, and the William Penn Foundation.
 He started his career as a newspaper reporter and then spent nine years as a writer, editor and assistant director in the Cornell University News Service.
+Mark holds a B.A. in journalism from Temple and an M.S. in organizational dynamics from Penn.

 Vice President for Enrollment Management